Shuffle/Shuffle-docs/docs/configuration.md

 SHUFFLE_ENCRYPTION_MODIFIER=YOUR KEY HERE

-# PS: Encryption is available from Shuffle backend version >=0.9.17
+# PS: Encryption is available from Shuffle backend version >=0.9.17.
+## PPS: There's a [known bug](https://github.com/frikky/Shuffle/issues/528) with Proxies and git
 ```

 Orborus: